Ipstenu/dreamobjects/readme.txt

 Tags: cloud, dreamhost, dreamobjects, backup
 Requires at least: 3.4
 Tested up to: 3.9
-Stable tag: 3.4.2
+Stable tag: 3.4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Connect your WordPress site to DreamHost's DreamObjects.
+Backup your WordPress site to DreamHost's DreamObjects.

 == Description ==

 DreamHost has its own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects&#153;</a> - an inexpensive, scalable object storage service that was developed from the ground up to provide a reliable, flexible cloud storage solution for entrepreneurs and developers.
 It provides a perfect, scalable storage solution for your WordPress site.

-Well now that we've gotten the sales-pitch out of the way, DreamObjects Connections will plugin your WordPress site into DreamObjects, tapping into the amazing power of automated backups, fileuploaders, and more!
+Well now that we've gotten the sales-pitch out of the way, DreamObjects Connections will plugin your WordPress site into DreamObjects, tapping into the amazing power of automated backups!

 <em>Please do not open DreamHost Support Tickets for this plugin.</em> Honestly, the support techs are fantastic, but they can't debug this yet, so they'll just send you here anyway.
 Post in the <a href="http://wordpress.org/support/plugin/dreamobjects">support forum here</a>, and I'll get to you ASAP.